Akram Hamidi: ISKA Flyweight champion

 He made his first ISKA World K-1 flyweight title defense against Samvel Babayan at Ultimate Muaythai K-1 Rules on November 20, 2021.
 He retained the title by decision.
 Hamidi would then go on to win three non-title bouts.
 He first faced Gonzalo Tebar at Empire Fight on February 8, 2020, whom he beat by unanimous decision.
-He then beat Abdulvosid Buranov by a first-round knockout at MuayThai Night 6 on June 25, 2021 and Abdel Cherragi by unanimous decision at Empire Fight - Vikings Edition on October 2, 2021.
+He then beat Abdulvosid Buranov by a first-round knockout at MuayThai Night 6 on June 25, 2021, and Abdel Cherragi by unanimous decision at Empire Fight - Vikings Edition on October 2, 2021.

 Hamidi faced Ruben Soane in the main event of Dhee Sok Battle on April 16, 2022.
 He lost the fight by majority decision.

 On September 13, 2022, it was revealed that Hamidi would fight at the Ultimate Muay Thaï K-1 Rules 5 on November 19, against an opponent which would be announced at a latter date.
 On October 25, it was announced that Hamidi would make his second ISKA flyweight title defense against the K-1 veteran Kazuki Fujita.
 In front of a crowd of 2,000 spectators, Hamidi retained the title by a fourth-round knockout.

-Hamidi faced Giacomo D’Aquino at Boxing Fighters System Event 3 on February 4, 2023.
+Hamidi faced Giacomo D'Aquino at Boxing Fighters System Event 3 on February 4, 2023.
 He won the fight by a second-round knockout.
+Hamidi next faced Franck Gross at Le Choc des Etoiles 7 on May 13, 2023.
+He won the fight by a second-round knockout.

+ONE Championship

-Hamidi faced Mehdi El Jamari at Les Champions du Monde de Kickboxing on June 15, 2023.
+Hamidi was expected to face Mehdi El Jamari at Les Champions du Monde de Kickboxing on June 15, 2023.
+The bout fell through for undisclosed reasons and Hamidi was rescheduled to face Jomhod Eminentair at ONE Friday Fights 22 on June 23, 2023.
+He won the fight by a second-round knockout.

+Hamidi is scheduled to face the interim ONE Strawweight Muay Thai World Champion Prajanchai P.K.Saenchaimuaythaigym in a kickboxing bout at ONE Friday Fights 34 on September 23, 2023.
+He lost the fight by unanimous decision.

+Hamidi faced Amornchai for the vacant WKN K-1 World Flyweight -54.9 kg title at Ultimate Muay Thai K1 6 on November 18, 2023.
+He won the fight by a first-round knockout.

+Hamidi made his first WKN K-1 World Flyweight title defense against Duk Jae Yoon at BFS Event 4 on March 9, 2024.
+He won the fight by unanimous decision.

+Hamidi faced Petchartchai FightGeekMuaythai at Fearless Fighting Championship on May 4, 2023.
+He won via head kick knockout in the first round.

+Hamidi faced Kongchai Chanaidonmuang at ONE Friday Fights 66 on June 8, 2024.
+He won the fight by a first-round technical knockout.

+Hamidi faced Sam-A Gaiyanghadao at ONE Friday Fights 81 on September 27, 2024.
+He lost the fight by a first-round knockout.